Finding student employment

 A federal W-4, state VA-4, and Employment Eligibility Verification (I-9) form must be completed for each new student employee.
 Proper identification is required for completion of the I-9 form.
 The most common forms of identification are a U.S. passport or a state driver’s license and social security card.
 The Financial Assistance Office is required by law to view the original documents for the I-9 form.

-Time Sheets are due to the Financial Assistance Office by the 5th and paychecks are distributed on the 15th of each month.
+Time Cards are due to the Financial Assistance Office the Friday after your pay period ends and paychecks are distributed every two weeks.
 Students can elect to have their paychecks sent directly to their bank account by filling out our Direct Deposit Form.

 Please contact the Financial Assistance Office with questions.